 In the last 20 years with the adoption of the decentralized household model, there has been a great improvement in the quality of life for residents in licensed care facilities in British Columbia.
 Functionally, and organizationally the project expands on the operational principles and efficiencies of the decentralized household model but departs from it architecturally through the design of the interior and exterior spaces and their relationship to each other.

-There is also a community building that houses shops, art and wood working workshop areas, a barbershop and spa which the residents are free to visit as if they would go to their local town center.
+There is a large community building that houses: a large multi-purpose area and Café for gatherings; an activity room; a general store; art and wood working workshop areas; a barbershop; and a spa, all of which the residents are free to visit as if they would go to their local town center.
 The community building is also open to the public to create a continuity to the surrounding neighborhood.